The Huntingtons

-Huntingtons are a punk band from Baltimore, Maryland which formed in 1993 in the Maryland and Delaware area by Cliff Powell (a.k.a.
+Huntingtons are a punk band from Baltimore, Maryland which formed in 1994 in the Maryland and Delaware area by Cliff Powell (a.k.a.
 Cliffy Huntington), Mike Holt (a.k.a.
 Mikey Huntington) and Mike Pierce (a.k.a.
 Mikee Huntington).
-The band is heavily influenced by the Ramones.
+The band is heavily influenced by the Ramones and has extensively toured with numerous ramonescore bands.

 Background

 Huntingtons debut album, Sweet Sixteen, was released in 1996 by Flying Tart Records.
+The cover for the album was lifted from The Naturals cover of the same name.
 A few months later, their first attempt at recording Ramones covers, entitled Rocket to Ramonia saw limited release via the Burnt Toast Vinyl label.
-At this point the band added a second guitarist, Tom Rehbein (later in Small Towns Burn a Little Slower).
-After working with producer Mass Giorgini for the band's next album, Fun and Games, Tom was replaced by Brad Ber.
-After the album's release in mid-1997, the band started touring and gained a cult following.
-Their big break came in 1998, when they signed to Tooth & Nail Records and released High School Rock.
+Second guitarist, Tom Rehbein (later in Small Towns Burn a Little Slower)joined the band, and after working with producer Mass Giorgini for the band's next album, Fun and Games, Tom was replaced by Brad Ber.
+In 1998, the band signed to Tooth & Nail Records and released High School Rock.